kaapyth0n/uPyLoRaWAN/README.md

 On start, the controller loads and runs boot.py file and FrSet.py file is also loaded.
 FrSet.py is designed to help dealing with the FR modules.
 Then the controller runs main.py file.
 I have also the sample code for dealing with the IND1-1.1 module called IND1_DEMO, it uses a more high-level library called IND1.

+# Wi-Fi
+If Wi-Fi wasn't configured before, or if the device can't connect with the provided credentials, on boot the device starts the AP with an internal web-server which works on http://192.168.4.1 and shows an interface to set the local Wi-Fi connection.
+After 10 minutes of inactivity, the AP shuts down and the program execution continues.
+If the Wi-Fi was set, the device reboots.

+Internal AP:

+- AP_SSID = f"SBI-Config-{DEVICE_ID}"
+- AP_PASSWORD = "configure"

+If there's no Wi-Fi visible or you don't see your router's SSID, refresh the page - that triggers the SSID search process.

+# Setup
+1. Connect the device using the USB adapter
+2. Upload: config.py, wifi_config.json, boot.py, config_portal.py, FrSet.py, IND1.py, update_checker.py
+3. Restart, set up the WiFi, it will download all the other files then

 # Licenses
 * Apache 2.0